loskutov/vim-input-latex/README.md

 also need to give the command `:call LaTeXtoUnicode#Init()` for the change to take effect.

 This feature is not available with Vim versions lower then 7.4.

-### LaTeX-to-Unicode on other file types

-By default, the LaTeX-to-Unicode substitutions are only active when editing Julia files.
-However, you can use the variable `g:latex_to_unicode_file_types` to specify for which file types this feature is active by default.
-The variable must be set to a string containing a pattern (a regular expression) which matches the desired file types, or to a list of such patterns.
-For example, to activate the feature on all file types, you could put `let g:latex_to_unicode_file_types = ".*"` in your `.vimrc` file.
-Be aware, however, that enabling the functionality overrides the `omnifunc` setting for that file type.

 ### Enabling and disabling the LaTeX-to-Unicode functionality